 The award is given in memory of John Harrison Ness (1891-1980), pastor, conference superintendent, and denominational executive in the Evangelical United Brethren Church.

 The paper must have been judged by its author's professor as one of quality.
 Once the paper has passed his or her critical judgment, the professor will submit it to the General Commission on Archives and History.

 The paper must be properly footnoted and bear evidence of thorough and reliable handling of sources using the annotation standards accepted at the seminary.
 A bibliography also must be included.

 The paper should normally range in length from 3,000 to 5,000 words.

-Three copies of the paper are to be submitted for judging.
+One copy of the paper is to be submitted electronically in Word to firstname.lastname@example.org.
 The winning paper(s) may be published in Methodist History, at the discretion of the editor.

 Judges for the General Commission will be appointed under the direction of the History Committee of the Commission.
 They will be professional historians, acquainted with United Methodist history.

 Deadline date for submitting papers will be February 1 for each school year.
 By that date all competing papers must be in the hands of the General Secretary of the General Commission on Archives and History, P.O.
 Box 127, Madison, NJ 07940.